-- BC or HCOM Homer Butler Commons.
-Where the Residence Life Office is located. - BRK Brookens houses the Library; classrooms; the Center for Student Success, The Learning Hub, Advising Services & Information Support, Internships & Prior Learning, and International Programs; ITs; COLRs; and Brookens Auditorium.
-There are two main entrances to the building one takes you into the library the other to the academic side of the building. - BSB Business Services Building houses Health Services, Graphics & Printing and Parking Services. - Brookens Auditorium An auditorium and large lecture hall that is easily accessible from the Tunnels that connect PAC, Brookens Library, and HSB.
+BC or HCOM - Homer Butler Commons.
+Where the Residence Life Office is located.

+BRK - Brookens houses the Library; classrooms; the Center for Student Success, The Learning Hub, Advising Services & Information Support, Internships & Prior Learning, and International Programs; ITs; COLRs; and Brookens Auditorium.
+There are two main entrances to the building-one takes you into the library the other to the academic side of the building.

+BSB - Business Services Building houses Graphics & Printing, Facilities & Services, and Parking Services.

+Brookens Auditorium - An auditorium and large lecture hall that is easily accessible from the Tunnels that connect PAC, Brookens Library, and HSB.
 Lots of campus events are held in Brookens.
 Located on the 1st floor of Brookens Library.

-- Canvas Canvas Online learning management system with course materials, tests, quizzes, discussion boards, and grades. - CAP Capital Scholars Honors Program.
+Canvas - Canvas Online learning management system with course materials, tests, quizzes, discussion boards, and grades.

+CAP - Capital Scholars Honors Program.
 The CAP Honors Program brings together intellectually strong students with talented, dedicated faculty to create a unique academic environment within the greater UIS community.
-Offices are located on the 1st Floor of LRH. - Cashier's Office Also known as University Bursar.
+Offices are located on the 1st Floor of LRH.

+Cashier's Office Also known as University Bursar.
 Handles general student account payments.
-Located on the 1st Floor of PAC. - COLRS (Center for Online Learning, Research and Service) Manages online learning courses and majors at UIS.
-Located in the Brookens Library. - Commuter Student A student who lives at home and commutes to campus, aka Off-Campus Living Student. - East East Campus Apartments are for upperclassmen, graduate students, and students with families. - ECCE pronounced êh-chay (Engaged Citizenship Common Experience) is part of the General Education Requirement and is designed to help students become aware of their roles in a complex, interdependent set of communities.
+Located on the 1st Floor of UHB.

+COLRS (Center for Online Learning, Research and Service) Manages online learning courses and majors at UIS.
+Located in the Brookens Library.

+Commuter Student - A student who lives at home and commutes to campus, aka Off-Campus Living Student.

+East - East Campus Apartments are for upperclassmen, graduate students, and students with families.

+ECCE - pronounced êh-chay (Engaged Citizenship Common Experience) is part of the General Education Requirement and is designed to help students become aware of their roles in a complex, interdependent set of communities.
 ECCE categories promote cultural awareness and engagement experiences.

+Esports - Short for electronic sports, is a form of competitive, organized video gaming.
+The UIS Esports Arena, located in Founders Residence Hall, boasts a remarkable setup where students can game recreationally or competitively as a member of the UIS Esports team.
-- FAFSA Free Application for Federal Student Aid.
-FAFSA is used to determine eligibility for financial aid, scholarships, and workstudy. - FRH Founders Residence Hall.
-Housing many sophomore students, the pre-Nursing Living Learning community, and the Offices of the Vice Chancellor for Student Affairs, the Dean of Students, and the Assistant Vice Chancellor for Engagement and Veteran's Services. - FYS First-Year Seminar or Freshman Seminar is a student's introduction to college and provides a crucial vehicle through which students will develop strong academic skills and habits. - FERPA The Family Educational Rights and Privacy Act is a federal law that protects the accessibility and privacy of student records.
-For more information about FERPA regulations, contact the Office of

-Records and Registration and view the Student Record Policy at uis.edu/registrar/ academic-records/student-record-policy.

-Food Studio - The main dining venue for campus.
+FAFSA - Free Application for Federal Student Aid.
+FAFSA is used to determine eligibility for financial aid, scholarships, and workstudy.

+FRH - Founders Residence Hall.
+Housing many sophomore students, the pre-Nursing Living Learning community, UIS Esports Arena and the Offices of the Vice Chancellor for Student Affairs, the Dean of Students, the Assistant Vice Chancellor for Engagement and New Student Orientation & Parent Relations.

+- FYS First-Year Seminar or Freshman Seminar is a student's introduction to college and provides a crucial vehicle through which students will develop strong academic skills and habits. - FERPA The Family Educational Rights and Privacy Act is a federal law that protects the accessibility and privacy of student records.
+For more information about FERPA regulations, contact the Office of Records and Registration and view the Student Record Policy. - Food Studio The main dining venue for campus.
 Meal plans, Campus Cash, major credit cards and cash are accepted to purchase a la carte items from breakfast to burgers and sandwiches, salads, stir fry, hot entrees, desserts and beverages.
-Located on the 1st Floor of the Union.
+Located on the 1st Floor of the Union. - GER General Education Requirement.